shereej/newsletter/README.md

 ## Acknowledgments

 * Jimp for png opacity
-* multer for multi filed file upload
+* multer for multi field file upload
 * pretty for pretty html as output
 * Quill for rich text editor